JetS3t Synchronize

 Examples

-Let's say you have two directories containing important files (eg Documents and Reports) and you want to back them up to an S3 bucket called MyBackups (note that you should really use a more unique bucket name, like <MyAWSAccessKey>.MyBackups):
+Let's say you have two directories containing important files (eg Documents and Reports) and you want to back them up to a bucket called MyBackups (note that you should really use a more unique bucket name, like <MyAWSAccessKey>.MyBackups):

 synchronize.sh UP MyBackups Documents Reports